-The aggregate fees billed by Burton McCumber & Cortez, L.L.P. ("Burton McCumber"), our independent registered public accounting firm, for professional services required for the audit of our annual financial statements included in our Annual Report on Form 10-K and the review of the interim financial statements included in our Quarterly Reports on Form 10-Q were \$191,419 and \$191,690 for fiscal years 2010 and 2009, respectively.
+The aggregate fees billed by Burton McCumber & Cortez, L.L.P. ("Burton McCumber"), our independent registered public accounting firm, for professional services required for the audit of our annual financial statements included in our Annual Report on Form 10-K and the review of the interim financial statements included in our Quarterly Reports on Form 10-Q, and other services that are normally provided in connection with statutory or regulatory filings or engagements, were \$186,852 and \$191,419 for fiscal years 2011 and 2010, respectively.